garinga djimbayang grants

 Eligibility

-Funding is available for projects that tailor and deliver training for a unit of competency or selected units of competency, skill set or course, meeting these project criteria:
+Project applicants were required to demonstrate that they could tailor and deliver training for a unit of competency or selected units of competency, skill set or course, meeting these project criteria:

 • Projects demonstrate how cultural safety for First Nations students will be improved.